Two travellers from Israel released from mandatory hotel quarantine

 Mr Jennings, who lives with his wife and children in Clondalkin, took two appeals against his quarantine, both of which were denied.
 The second appeal was lodged after Israel was taken off the mandatory hotel quarantine list.

-His lawyers then ask the High Court to direct an inquiry into the legality of his continued detention on the basis of compelling and overwhelming humanitarian considerations.
+His lawyers then asked the High Court to direct an inquiry into the legality of his continued detention on the basis of compelling and overwhelming humanitarian considerations.

 In a document sworn by Mr Jennings’ solicitor, Michael French, the court was told Mr Jennings’ company, Tokyo Electron, arranged for him to fly home from Tel Aviv and booked him into the hotel as was required.